Comparison of generalised additive models and neural networks in applications: A systematic review: Introduction

 The majority of neural network research has been conducted outside of the field of statistics, resulting in a limited incorporation of statistically-based methodologies and a disparity in the terminology used \citep{hooker2021bridging}.
-Neural networks, particularly multilayer perceptrons, have emerged as strong alternatives to traditional statistical models, albeit they are often viewed as quite separate entities.
-However, a number of researchers have illustrated the similarities between neural networks and statistical models. \cite{NN_as_Statmod_WarrenS} conducted a comprehensive comparison of various neural network models with traditional statistical approaches, showing that multilayer perceptrons can be viewed as generalisations of non-linear regression and discriminant models. \cite{warner1996understanding} highlight the parallels between neural networks and statistical regression models in terms of notation and implementation, showing that neural networks act as a type of nonparametric regression model. \cite{cheng1994neural} inform statistical readers about neural networks, highlighting similarities with statistical methodology.
+Neural networks, particularly MLPs, have emerged as strong alternatives to traditional statistical models, albeit they are often viewed as quite separate entities.
+However, a number of researchers have illustrated the similarities between neural networks and statistical models. \cite{NN_as_Statmod_WarrenS} conducted a comprehensive comparison of various neural network models with traditional statistical approaches, showing that MLPs can be viewed as generalisations of non-linear regression and discriminant models. \cite{warner1996understanding} highlight the parallels between neural networks and statistical regression models in terms of notation and implementation, showing that neural networks act as a type of nonparametric regression model. \cite{cheng1994neural} inform statistical readers about neural networks, highlighting similarities with statistical methodology.
 More recently, \cite{ha2024fitting} utilise deep neural networks within both a generalised non-linear modelling framework (extending classical generalised linear models) and a non-linear survival model (extending the Cox model).
+Furthermore, \citet{McInerney_2024} place neural networks within a statistical Gaussian likelihood-based framework, enabling input and architecture selection in a manner that is quite familiar within statistical modelling, but less so in neural networks research.
 Synthesizing these views, it becomes evident that neural networks are a generalisation of statistical approaches whereby they automatically learn complex non-linear effects and interactions within their hidden layers; this is in contrast to the manual specification of interactions required in traditional statistical modelling, which frequently utilises simpler linear effects for practicality.